space-group-research/mpmc/docs/_sources/introduction.rst.txt

 .. code-block:: none

     cd mpmc_testing
-    python run_tests.py
+    python3 run_tests.py

-More information about the test suite can be found in its `repository <https://github.com/LucianoLaratelli/mpmc_testing>`_.
+More information about the test suite can be found in its `repository <https://github.com/mpmccode/mpmc_testing>`_.

 License
 =======

-MPMC is liscensed under the GNU GPL v3 license, a copy is located in the `root directory <https://github.com/mpmccode/mpmc/blob/master/LICENSE>`_.
+MPMC is licensed under the GNU GPL v3 license, a copy is located in the `root directory <https://github.com/mpmccode/mpmc/blob/master/LICENSE>`_.